box/box-typescript-sdk-gen/docs/folderLocks.md

 ### Arguments

 - folderLockId `string`
   - The ID of the folder lock.
-  - Used as `folder_lock_id` in path `path` of the API call
+Example: "12345"
 - headers `DeleteFolderLockByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteFolderLockById method

 ### Returns